jqwik-team/jqwik/BACKLOG.md

 ### Tests

 - Add tests for RandomGenerators
-- Add / rework tests for all Shrinkables
-  - especially Sets
-- Tests for distance of Shrinkables -> They must not overflow!
-E.g. ListShrinkCandidates.distance()
 - Tests for TestRunDatabase
 - Tests for TestRunData
 - Tests for JqwikProperties and its use in JqwikTestEngine

 ### Refactoring

-- Replace ShrinkingCandidates with something like composable ShrinkingPolicy
-  - Use it everywhere, especially in ContainerShrinkable, ShrinkableActionSequence, ParameterListShrinker
-- ListShrinkCandidates.distance() should be scaled down to distribute equally over 0 to Integer.MAX
-  - Alternative 1: change distance to be of type BigInteger!
-  - Alternative 2: Make distance a structured value object with higher position compared first, e.g. [distanceOfList, distanceOfListValues] or [distanceOfToFlatMap, distanceOfEmbedded]
 - Introduce PropertyExecutionListener and build all reporting/results on top of it

 ### General